What To Plant In August-Zones 1-10

 What to Plant In August

 Please keep in mind the climate has changed in all zones.
 We can no longer count on the correct zones for planting.
-We must pay attention to the weather channel or our own outdoor thermometers.
+We must pay attention to the weather channel or our outdoor thermometers.

 I’m thankful I taught myself how to hand-pollinate my Zucchini Plants and Cucumber Plants.

-I highly recommend these for seedlings: CowPots and Organic Seedling Soil, this way you plant your seeds and place the CowPots in your garden when the temperatures are right.
+I highly recommend these for CowPots and Organic Seedling Soil: this way, you can plant your seeds and place the CowPots in your garden when the temperatures are correct.

 How I store my garden seeds: